 When combat starts, it is important to determine where everyone is placed on the battlefield, if that hasn’t been done already.
 If playing using a grid or some sort of map, this part should be trivial.
 If there is no such grid or the party has chosen to go the Theater of the Mind route, then the GM will, for the most part, determine where everyone on the battlefield is, with the help of the players and their chosen marching order or previously stated positions.

 Once initiative and surprise have been determined and the combatants’ positions established, combat begins in earnest.
-Every round of combat lasts 3 seconds, and each creature’s turn describes what they are doing during that 3 seconds using their actions and reaction.
-Pay attention as each combatant takes their turn, so that when your turn comes around, you can utilize it to its fullest potential.
+Every round of combat lasts 3 seconds, and each creature’s turn describes what they are doing during that 3 seconds using their actions, reaction, and movement.
+Pay attention as each combatant takes their turn, so that when your turn comes around, you can quickly utilize it to its fullest potential.

 Attacking at Range.
 A ranged weapon’s standard range and long range are listed next to their ammunition.
 If an attack is made in the weapon’s standard range, the attack is made as normal.
 If the attack is made in the weapon’s long range or against a prone target, then it has disadvantage.
 For Archery weapons, firing while prone also grants disadvantage, whereas with Firearm weapons, firing while prone grants advantage.
 Lastly, ranged attacks made in melee range with two-handed weapons have disadvantage, but such attacks with one-handed weapons do not.
 Ranged attacks are always reduced by a creature’s R-DEF score.